 10 HOW LONG AFTER SEEING A SHOW DO YOU PUBLISH A REVIEW?

-Once we have seen your show we will try to process the review as soon as possible, though it can take abiyt seven days to go through the editorial system, and for various different reasons, sometimes longer.
-Not all reviews appear in our weekly magazine, but they all appear in the ThreeWeeks Daily email, so sign up to that!
+Once we have seen your show we will try to process the review as soon as possible, though it can take about seven days to go through the editorial system, and for various different reasons, sometimes longer.
+Not all reviews appear in our Weekly Magazine, but they all appear in the TW Daily email, so sign up to that!

 If a review is not published at all, it may be because our reviewer never actually managed to see the show even though a review ticket was booked (possibly because of a problem with the ticket order at the venue or for another logistical reason) or because the Editors decided it wasn’t appropriate to publish it (normally because the review was negative, but circumstances beyond the performers’ control mean the Editors believe it would be unfair to publish).